Our lives are speaking to us all the time.

 SOMETHING TO DO: We’ll need to find some quietness and slowness so we can notice the energy and ideas and dreams and hopes that form our whispers.
 A good way of capturing these thoughts is to journal, which I’ve mentioned a few times already.
 Julia Cameron wrote a bestselling book The Artist’s Way that has encouraged many people to develop their art and artisanship.
 One of the exercises she encourages is the writing of “morning pages.”
 Three pages of journalling before the day gets into its busyness.

 Cameron suggests just starting and getting everything and anything down.
 My own journalling has more shape to it.
-I begin with thoughts to prompt me and I am surrounded by books full of ideas to reflect on, and also my journal extract from the year before.
-However we choose to journal, the important thing is to find a way that we look forward to and has a sense of movement to for every day.
+I begin with some important prompts and am surrounded by books full of ideas to reflect on, also my journal extract from the year before.
+However we journal, the important thing is to find a way that we look forward to and has a sense of movement for every day.

 I wouldn’t suggest beginning with three pages.
 One’s enough, but don’t edit what you are writing, simply let it flow.
 Begin, perhaps, with the dreams and hopes you have had for your life as you have coloured in the doodles.